 Other healthy smoothie recipes

-When you’ve tried this vegan blueberry smoothie recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this recipe, please don’t forget to let me know how you liked it and rate it in the comments below!

 Blueberry Smoothie (Low-Carb, High-Protein)